 The Eastern Hog-nosed Snake - Heterodon platyrhinos is a very uncommon snake in Michigan, found almost exclusively in semi-open sand ridges of the complex in Saint Clair County.
-While more common in the southeast and southern plains of the United States, the Eastern Hog-nosed Snake is considered to be at moderate risk of extirpation throughout the Great

-Lakes region, Ontario, and much of New England.
+More common in the southeast and southern plains of the United States, the Eastern Hognosed Snake is at moderate risk of extirpation in the Great Lakes region, Ontario, and much of New England.
 The Eastern Hog-nosed Snake is non-venomous, but well known for flattening its upper neck and head like a cobra.
 When disturbed by a potential predator, they often roll over and play dead with their mouths open.